 A professional inspector can turn up these sorts of problems and more, allowing them to be dealt with before they grow in scope or cause surrounding damage.
 Below, we'll discuss what to do if such problems turn up.

-Ideally, you will have had your new house inspected at various points during construction, such as when the foundation is poured and when the framing is completed.
-Even then, the final inspection may uncover problems with your new house.
+Ideally, you will have had your new house inspected at various points during its construction, such as when the foundation was poured and when the framing was completed.
+Nevertheless, the final inspection could uncover problems with your new house.

 Delay the closing.
 This is your most obvious choice, allowing time for the work to be redone or completed.
 It could, however, be impossible if you've already left your old dwelling and arranged to move.

 Go ahead with the closing, but have the developer put aside money to make the repairs.
 If you go this route, insist on a written agreement saying that the money needed to complete your house will be taken from the purchase price and put into a trust account, which the developer can't touch until the work is done.
 To protect yourself, add new deadlines to this agreement and state that if the work isn't done by these deadlines, the money must be returned to you.
 You can then hire outside contractors to finish the job.
 Get an attorney's help drafting an addendum to your agreement.

 Make a list of the remaining tasks, assign each a completion date, and insist that the developer sign it before you agree to close.
 If you can't get your developer to delay the closing or set up a trust account to finance the repairs, this type of "punch list" could be your only option.
 It's a common approach industry-wide.
 Unfortunately, it means you'll have to chase down the developer to get the work done.